Department of Zoology,

 We work in both terrestrial and marine realms, and work closely with the practitioners who are implementing interventions, to ensure that they are designed, carried out and monitored in a way that leads to the desired outcomes from both conservation and social justice perspectives.

-· Founder and Director, Conservation Optimism movement (2016 - )
+- Founder and Chair of Trustees, Conservation Optimism (2016 -)

 - Technical advisor to the Convention on Migratory Species on the saiga antelope (2006- )